avielgoh/WDI-Project-1-Tic-Tac-Toe/README.md

 #### Approach

-In developing this web application, the biggest problem that needed to be solved was verifying whether a winning combination existed after each player input.
+In developing this web application, the biggest problem that I needed to solve was verifying whether a winning combination existed after each player input.
 The reason for this is that a player can win by having three marks in either a horizontal, vertical or diagonal row (as displayed below).
-As such, there are 8 possible configurations that would allow a player to win and therefore 8 configurations that needed to be checked.
+As such, there are 8 possible configurations that would allow a player to win and, therefore, 8 configurations that need to be checked.
 ___________________________________________________________________________________
 ##### Board markup